limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 pinkydb
 ```

-Three numbers and the host name `pinkydb` I already knew.
+I get three numbers and `pinkydb` I already know is the host name.

 ### WordPress